-Since the late nineteenth century, Appledore Island has been a haven for both amateur and professional artists - painters, poets, musician, and more!
-In this tradition we invite you to join us for a week of drawing, painting, printmaking and photography.
-This workshop is an opportunity for anyone interested in visual art to use the rugged seascapes and landscapes of the Isles of Shoals and translate Appledore Island's vibrant palette onto paper or canvas.
+Since the late nineteenth century, Appledore Island has been a haven for both amateur and professional artists - painters, poets, musicians, and more!
+In this tradition, we invite you to join us for a week of drawing, painting, and printmaking.
+This workshop is an opportunity for artists to immerse themselves in the rugged seascapes and landscapes of the Isles of Shoals and translate Appledore Island's vibrant palette onto paper or canvas.

 “I return each summer because my body registers the joy I feel when I am there.
 It is exciting to be in this natural painting environment with scientists at the Marine Lab who can open your eyes to aspects and elements of the environment you’ve not noticed.” - Barbara Houston

 Appledore Island is a rugged landscape with uneven, slightly steep and rocky paths.
 Access on/off the island is via a floating dock, a steep ramp, and a set of stairs.
 Sturdy walking shoes are required.
 Please review our Safety at Shoals page for any questions about boat safety, island terrain, medical access, or dietary needs.

 Departure from Portsmouth, NH:

 Please note: Participants should anticipate the total boat transit time to be approximately 90 minutes.